 - organizing local activists, volunteers and community outreach

 - developing public education materials and hosting meetings

 - production of fact sheets, policy papers, online and print publications promoting wilderness

 - drafting bill language and meeting with legislative staff

 - providing guidance to Congressional committees on potential obstacles and strategies to overcome them

 - alerting members, the public, lawmakers and business communities to the inherent value in wilderness protection

 Our work doesn’t stop there.
 Once a wild space is protected by designating it as a wilderness area, we monitor and respond to changes in federal management policy, administrative directives, planning, or legislation that impact wilderness or wilderness quality public lands, lakes and rivers.
 We use outreach, public education, and constituency building to ensure protection.
 We also sometimes seek legal remedy in the courts.

 We currently have four “wilderness” campaigns underway.
 They include: Northwest California, Central Coast, Sierra Forests, and the San Gabriel Mountains.
-We also launched the Wild Rivers Project in 2018 which spans all of our campaigns.
+Our Wild Rivers Project and Public Lands Defense work also span all of our campaigns.
 Additionally, we have our Cannabis Removal on Public Lands (CROP), launched the Public Lands Equity and Resilience (PLER) campaign in 2020, and are continuing defending our many successes in the California Desert.